Alyth Hotel transformation: 'The boiler exploded the day we moved in - that was £20k off the budget'

 But, we kind of got lucky.

-We ended up using JBLJ Plumbing and Heating Services in Dundee to fix the heating system.
+We ended up using JBLB Plumbing and Heating Services in Dundee to fix the heating system.

 I was living at the hotel by myself while my husband Alasdair was still tying things up in Edinburgh, where we used to live.